-See page 32 of this Bulletin for detailed information on the grade system.
+See the Grade System section of this Bulletin for detailed information on the grade system.

 Medical Student Advancement

 More detailed information on medical student advancement can be found under the "Advancement of Students" section in the M.D.
 Program Student Handbook.